bagustris/VBL-VA001/README.md

 # Note on BPFO/BPFI

-The BPFO and BPFI values are obtained from the pump bearing type datasheet, namely type NTN Bearing 6201 which has BPFO coefficient of 2.62 and BPFI coefficient of 4.38.
+The BPFO and BPFI values are obtained from the pump bearing type datasheet, namely type NTN Bearing 6201, which has a BPFO coefficient of 2.62 and a BPFI coefficient of 4.38.

 # Citation (Bibtex)